MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-office365.md

    2. Search for `$tenantAdmin` and replace the example value with your own fully qualified global administrator account for Office 365.

-      This value is the same as the one you use to sign in to the Office 365 admin portal as the global administrator and has the following format: user_name@*&lt;tenant domain name&gt;*.com
+      This value is the same as the one you use to sign in to the Microsoft 365 admin center as the global administrator and has the following format: user_name@*&lt;tenant domain name&gt;*.com

       For example, if the Office 365 global administrator user name is "admin" for the "contoso.com" tenant domain, you would specify: <strong>admin@contoso.com</strong>